-There is evidence that oxide layers in semiconductor devices such as native oxide, gate oxide, and tunnel oxide can be affected by the presence of Polar Protic Organic compounds in UPW which contain polar (-OH) groups forming hydrogen bonds with the oxygen in the oxide layer.
+There is evidence that oxide layers in semiconductor devices such as native oxide, gate oxide, and tunnel oxide can be affected by the presence of polar organic compounds in UPW which contain hydroxyl (-OH) groups forming hydrogen bonds with the oxide layer.
 The presence of organics on the oxide layers can lead to poor adhesion of the resist and can cause undercutting during the wet etching process.
-This can create oversized windows or vias which can cause adjacent metal lines to become short-circuited.
-A polar aprotic organic can adhere to a hydrophilic wafer or metal surface and oxidize the surface.
+This can create oversized vias which can cause adjacent metal lines to become short-circuited.